Do you recognize when you’re in a “season”? When you’re in either the ebb or the flow of things?

 The 2 year mark came and went, and honestly the day was filled with so much gratitude.
 I went for a bike ride… the weather, the beach, everything was gorgeous.
 It couldn’t have been anymore perfect.
 After all, its a shitty shit day… I don’t exactly want to use it as a day of remembrance, we do that on his birthday… I just want to move through it, live it, and be done with it.

 But it did hurt more than I anticipated in the days before and after, and I quietly bottled up a lot of missing him.
 And I’m not good with hiding my emotions, so it makes it feel even more overwhelming and unbearable the more I try to minimize it.

 I’m torn between wanting to be honest about these rise and falls of grief and not wanting to grieve anymore, and also, be happy for the state of the union of my life as it is now.
 I just want to fall down or into someone and say, “I can’t take it anymore!
 Shayne was so amazing and I STILL miss him so much.
 HOW HAS ALL THIS TIME PASSED and this shit still pangs!?
 Its not healing anything!”
 I want my missing him to be acknowledged, but I don’t want it to hinder any of my progress and relationships.

 The sobering truth is, no matter what you do, no matter what you’re creating new, no matter what progress you’ve made, nothing can suffocate the truth.
 It will surface.
 It will be seen, heard and felt.
 No matter what you do or try to do to keep it.

-I don’t want to be actively in grief for him every day, but I do miss him.
+I don’t want to be actively in mourning and I am not, but I do miss him.